Persons With Disabilities

 Prevalence of Disability

-In 2012, approximately 89,400 people aged 15 to 64, or 14.2% of the population in this age group, reported being limited in their daily activities because of a mental or physical disability.
-Nova Scotia had the highest prevalence of disability of all the ten provinces.
+In 2017, approximately 161,460 people aged 15 to 64, or 27.3% of the population in this age group, reported being limited in their daily activities because of a mental or physical disability.
+Nova Scotia had the highest prevalence of disability in all the ten provinces.
 Prevalence of disability increased by age and was higher among females than males.

 Labour Force Characteristics by Disability

-Employment Rate by Severity of Disability
+Employment Rate by Type of Disability